 Firstly, let’s get something straight – backing up to ‘the cloud’ is the only way to go.
 That 250MB hard drive you bought in 2009 with half your student loan?
 It’s dead to you now.
 Disclaimer: don’t actually abandon it.
 Be sure to wipe any data before getting rid of it.

 iCloud is your friend

 You’re given 5GB of storage for free, and can buy more as you need it.
-50GB costs £0.79 per month, 200GB is £2.49 per month, and 2TB is £6.99 per month which you probably need as you can store a whopping 512GB on your new iPhone 11 Pro and iPhone 11 Pro Max.
+50GB costs £0.79 per month, 200GB is £2.49 per month, and 2TB is £6.99.

-How to set up your iPhone’s iCloud backup
+How to back up your iPhone

-Setting your iPhone to backup using iCloud is super easy.
+Setting your iPhone to back up using iCloud is super easy.

-2. Click on iCloud backup
+- Click on iCloud backup.

-3. Toggle the switch to ‘On’
+- Toggle the switch to ‘On’.

 You’re all set.
-Your iPhone will backup automatically each day as long as you have enough storage left and your phone is on WiFi and connected to a power source.
+Your iPhone will back up automatically each day as long as you have enough storage left and your phone is on Wi-Fi and connected to a power source.